AJslashTracey/AJslashTracey/README.md

-Code has the ability to silence the voice livin in my head | 19y | Singapore/Bern
+Code has the ability to silence the voice livin in my head

-currently focusing on algotrading